Dell Technologies Inc.

 We are organized into two business units which are also our reportable segments: Infrastructure Solutions Group and Client Solutions Group.

 Infrastructure Solutions Group (“ISG”) — We provide a comprehensive portfolio of advanced infrastructure solutions designed to help customers simplify, streamline, and automate information technology (“IT”) operations.
 ISG also offers software, peripherals, and services, including consulting and support and deployment.
-Given the scale and growth of our AI-optimized servers business, effective in the fourth quarter of Fiscal 2026, we disaggregated our servers and networking offerings within revenue by major product category into AI-optimized servers offerings and traditional servers and networking offerings.
-As a result, our major product categories within ISG include our AI-optimized servers offerings, our traditional servers and networking offerings, and our storage offerings.
+Our major product categories within ISG include our AI-optimized servers offerings, our traditional servers and networking offerings, and our storage offerings.

 AI-optimized servers — We offer a specialized portfolio of AI-optimized servers designed to handle the most demanding compute-intensive workloads, including AI model training, fine-tuning, and inferencing.